FrequentlyAsked Questions

 What should I wear, do I have to be undressed?

 You may undress to your level of comfort.
-You need to keep underwear on during a massage and for women a bra may be left on or taken off, if having your back massaged and you are wearing a sports bra that does not undo at the back please note it may get oil on it, but it will wash out in the wash as it is water soluble.
+You need to keep underwear on during a massage and for women a bra may be left on or taken off, if having your back massaged and you are wearing a sports bra that does not undo at the back please note it may get oil on it, but it will wash out in the wash as the oil is water soluble.
 You will be left in the room so you can undress and lie on the massage table under a top sheet or blanket and I will call out before re-entering.
 Regardless if you choose to maintain some clothing or not, you will always be properly covered.
 If you are uncomfortable at anytime you please speak up so adjustments can be made.

 Will the massage hurt?